corda/corda/docs/source/cli-ux-guidelines.rst

         }

         class UsefulUtility : CordaCliWrapper(
             "useful-utility", // the alias to be used for this utility in bash.
-When --install-shell-extensions is run
+When install-shell-extensions is run
                               // you will be able to invoke this command by running <useful-utility --opts> from the command line
             "A command line utility that is super useful!" // A description of this utility to be displayed when --help is run
         ) {